eibens/edcb/README.md

 # Usage

-The latest version of the [edcb.sh] file can be installed in a shell:
+The latest version of [edcb] can be installed in a shell:

 ```sh
 # Downloads edcb.sh and makes it executable.